 Another way to estimate your daily calorie intake is by using predictive equations.
 The results will be less accurate than these from an honest food diary – however, if you want to cut yourself some slack (food diary analysis takes hours) you can give it a go while keeping in mind that over- or underestimation is likely!

 There is a number of basal metabolic rate equations, which allow you to estimate how many calories your body uses up at rest.
-The most recent, validated by scientific research and used by British Dietetic Association are the Oxford equations shown in a table below.
+The most recent, validated by scientific research and used by British Dietetic Association is the Oxford equations shown in a table below.

 |Males||10-18||15.6 x Weight(kg) + 266 x Height(m) + 299|